 - In a medium-sized bowl whisk together the 6 large egg yolks, ½ cup granulated white sugar, 1 teaspoon ground cinnamon, and ⅛ teaspoon kosher salt until smooth.

-- Add the 1 cup heavy cream, 1 cup horchata , and 1 teaspoon vanilla extract.
-Whisk to combine.
+- Whisk in the 1 cup heavy cream, 1 cup horchata , and 1 teaspoon vanilla extract.

-- Lay a towel at the bottom of the pan to prevent the ramekins from sliding around while cooking.
+- Lay a towel across the bottom of the pan and arrange your ramekins on top.
+The towel will keep the ramekins from sliding around.
+Pour the custard into the ramekins.

 - Place the pan in the oven.
 Carefully pour hot water into the pan, ensuring it reaches about halfway up the ramekins.
 Be cautious not to splash water into the custard.